-The program was given to me by God over 2.5 years ago.
-It sat in a file folder until this fall; and it’s been one technology hurdle after another to get it produced and ready to enroll people into the indepth 30-day financial transformation journey.
+A while ago we released a new program that was given to me by God over 2.5 years before it was released.
+It sat in a file folder until a few months before it was released.
+Leading up to the time of it’s role out, there was one technology hurdle after another to get it produced and ready for people to benefit from the program..

-There are a lot of details in preparing a program like this to be received.
+There are a lot of details in preparing a program to be received.
 Sometimes it’s a daunting task.
 It’s taking an idea and producing something tangible that others will receive value from.

-What you’ll see when the program is released will be some web pages and links to download, some emails and nothing we all haven’t seen before when we’re online.
-But, how to get from the scribbles on the paper, to a formatted 115 page workbook and 30 day online course with a partner referral sharing program is the kind of details that more often than not, will stop people from taking action on ideas that God drops into their mind – ideas that He gives each of us uniquely based on our skills, interests, experience, and purposes He has for each of our lives.
+How to get from the scribbles on the paper of a new idea, to a formatted 115 page workbook and 30 day online course with a partner referral sharing program is the kind of details that more often than not, will stop people from taking action on ideas that God drops into their mind – ideas that He gives each of us uniquely based on our skills, interests, experience, and purposes He has for each of our lives.